-Self Only coverage is for you alone.
-Self Plus One coverage is for you and one eligible family member.
-Self and Family coverage is for you and one eligible family member, or your spouse, and your dependent children under age 26, including any foster children authorized for coverage by your employing agency or retirement office.
+Self Only coverage is only for the enrollee.
+Self Plus One coverage is for the enrollee and one eligible family member.
+Self and Family coverage is for the enrollee and one or more eligible family members.
+Family members include your spouse, and your dependent children under age 26, including any foster children authorized for coverage by your employing agency or retirement office.
 Under certain circumstances, you may also continue coverage for a disabled child 26 years of age or older who is incapable of self-support.